moojigc/readme-generator/README.md

 ## Description

-Generates a read me based on your GitHub username and answers to questions through the use of the NodeJS package inquirer.
+Generates a readme.md based on your GitHub profile and answers to questions through the use of the NodeJS package 'inquirer'

 ## Table of Contents